Faculty & Staff

 - Determine who will make the initial contact with the referral person.

-- If you are referring to the Counseling Center, you might have the student call for an initial appointment from your office.
+- If you are referring to the Counseling Center, you might have the student call for an initial appointment.
 The Counseling Center has on-call counselors available throughout the day and after hours to meet with students in need of immediate assistance.

 - If the student is reluctant to seek help, ask them to think about your recommendation or to try one counseling session.
 Refer the student to the Counseling Center website for more information.
 Let them know that because of your concern, you will follow up with them to see how they are doing in one week.

-- In an emergency, when there is imminent danger of physical harm to self and/or others, disabling emotional distress, and/or gross impairment in thinking, you may need to involve JHU Security to assist you.
+- In an emergency, when there is imminent danger of physical harm to self and/or others, disabling emotional distress, and/or gross impairment in thinking, you may need to involve JHU Public Safety or JHU BHCST (Behavioral Health Crisis Support Team) to assist you.

 Remember that ALL Responsible Employees who receive reports, or otherwise become aware of sexual misconduct, are required to promptly report such misconduct to the Title IX Coordinator.
 Responsible Employees include academic administrators, academic advisors, supervisors, department heads and chairs, directors, deans, student affairs staff, faculty, human resources personnel, campus security officers, resident advisors, and athletic coaches.

 If you are a Responsible Employee, tell the student that any information shared with you about sexual misconduct must be reported to the Title IX Coordinator.
 Recommend that the student call the JHU Sexual Assault Helpline (410-516-7333), a confidential resource for all JHU students that provides confidential information about medical, emotional support, legal and University disciplinary options.
 Callers can choose to remain anonymous.
 Calls to the Helpline do not constitute reporting an incident of sexual misconduct to the University.
-The Counseling Center (or other mental health resources), the Student Health & Wellness Center, and the University Chaplains are resources on campus where sexual misconduct can be shared and discussed confidentially.
+The Counseling Center (or other mental health resources), the Student Health & Wellness Center, the University Chaplains and the Gender Violence Prevention & Education specialist are resources on campus where sexual misconduct can be shared and discussed confidentially.
 If the student continues to share information with you about a sexual assault, be transparent with them about reporting this information to the Title IX Coordinator (410-516-8075) and involve the student in the process as appropriate.

 Counseling Center 410-516-8278